SS Cap Tafelneh: History

 Sydney Lasry built for the Compagnie Lasry, Oran, French Algeria.
 She was registered on 23 May 1920.
 She was completed in September 1920.
 Her port of registry was Oran, under the French flag and the Code Letters OUAG were allocated.
 Sydney Lasry was renamed Ariège in 1933.
 She was sold to the Compagnie Générale Transatlantique in December 1934.
 Her code letters were changed to FNUA in 1934.
 On 5 December 1934, Ariège was the first ship to enter port at Safi, Morocco.
 In March 1938, Ariège was sold to Société Anonyme de Gérance et d'Armement and renamed Cap Tafelneh.
 Her port of registry was changed to Dunkirk.
 In 1938, Cap Tafelneh's GRT was recorded as 2,299 and her NRT as 1,399.

 Cap Tafelneh was to have been a member of Convoy FS 5, but the convoy was cancelled on 15 May 1940.
 On 27 May 1940, Cap Tafelneh was sunk in a Luftwaffe air raid on Dunkirk.
 She was refloated on 13 May 1941.
 Salvaged by Germany, after repairs she was placed under the management of Heinrich F C Arp, Hamburg.
-She was renamed Carl Arp.
+She was renamed after Carl Arp, a German landscape painter and representative of the Weimar Saxon-Grand Ducal Art School (Grossherzoglich-Sächsische Kunstschule Weimar).
 In May 1945, Carl Arp was seized as a war prize at Hamburg.
 Ownership was passed to the MoWT and she was renamed Empire Chelmer.

 In 1946, she was returned to Société Anonyme de Gerance et d'Armement and regained her former name Cap Tafelneh.
 In 1950, she was sold to Mustafa Andi Nurak, Istanbul, Turkey and renamed Kandilli.
 In 1957, she was sold to Nejat Doğan & Co, Istanbul and renamed Kahraman Doğan.
 She served until 1972.
 Kahraman Doğan was sold for scrap, arriving at Haliç on 24 April for demolition.